Skip to main content

 interface SelectOptionsParams {

-code: string; // Field name to use as option value
+code: string; // Field name used as option value

-label: string; // Field name to use as display text
+label: string; // Field name used as display text

 }